 There are dozens of ways to pay for remodeling projects.
 But here are six of our favorite methods.

 The best way to finance any home improvement is to pay cash up front.
 This allows you to cover the full cost of the project without going into debt.

 As soon as you start thinking about making improvements, boost your efforts to save money.

 Look for ways to cut back on your expenses.
 Do you buy coffee every morning or eat out for lunch twice a week?
 If so, you could save more than $20 a week by cutting back.

 Take the money you’d spend on those purchases and put it in your savings account.
 Once you have enough to cover the cost of your home remodel or renovation project, you’re good to go!

 - Refinance Your Mortgage

-Believe it or not, you can refinance your home to get access to extra money.
-And you have several ways to go about it.
+Believe it or not, you can mortgage refinance your home to get access to extra money.
+Do you need help to refinance a mortgage?
+You have several ways to go about it.

 You can refinance your mortgage for a new loan with a lower interest rate and a longer repayment term.
 This lowers your monthly payments.
 You can then use the money you would have paid on your old mortgage towards a home remodel.

 Or you can refinance your mortgage for a home loan larger than your original loan.
 Your payments will, at best, stay the same.
 But for most homeowners, those payments will increase.